14th Annual New Product Showcase Winners Recognized at Global Pet Expo 2024 - ExBulletin

 farm and feed

-First Place: Coop Combo – Hemp Fiber Nesting Mat & Bedding, All Walks Second Place: Poultry Pro Waterer, Poultry Pro Third Place: Little Coop ReCooper Urban Chicken Coop Deodorizer, Coastline Global Inc.
+3rd place: Little Coop Recouper Urban Chicken Coop Deodorizer, Coastline Global Inc.

 natural pets